There are three categories of courses offered at the University: Departmental Courses, University Courses, and Independent Study Plans.

 PLEASE NOTE: the instructor’s application of an override does not, by itself, register the student for the course.
 Once the override is applied, the student must still register for the course online by the registration deadlines.

 Until the end of the second week of classes, all course changes (adds, drops, grade option selections) are done online.
-Beginning with the third week, adding a course can no longer be done online and must be done in the Office of the Registrar on a course change form.
-Students may continue to change grade options online until the end of the fourth week after which no grade option changes are allowed.
+Beginning with the third week, adding a course can be done online after securing an instructor override, and a $15 per course late add fee will be automatically charged.
+(Please refer to the section on Change of Course Fee).
+Students may continue to add courses and change grade options online until the end of the fourth week after which no grade option changes or additional adds are allowed.
 Students may continue to drop courses online until the last day of classes, i.e. until the day before the beginning of the exam period.
-At any time during which course changes can be made, students can, if necessary, submit a course change form in the Office of the Registrar.
-One copy of each change form will be returned to the student for retention as evidence of the transaction which has taken place.

 Students adding a course after the beginning of classes should check carefully with the instructor to determine whether or not work missed will be able to be made up.